openhab/org.openhab.binding.zwave/doc/qubino/zmnhdd_0_0.md

 ### Sensor (temperature)

+Indicates the current temperature

 The ```sensor_temperature``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh)

+Indicates the energy consumption (kWh)

 The ```meter_kwh``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (watts)

+Indicates the instantaneous power consumption

 The ```meter_watts``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Reset the total power consumption

+Reset the meter

 The ```meter_reset``` channel supports the ```Switch``` item and is in the ```Energy``` category.

 ### Alarm

+Indicates if an alarm is triggered

 The ```alarm_general``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.